arun-ku/rn-ecommerce/readme.md

 - **State Management**:Used `useState`, `useEffect` and context-based cart logic to manage product and cart state.
 - **Animation**:Used **React Native Reanimated** and **React Native's built-in Animated API** to demonstrate knowledge of both libraries for UI transitions and effects.
 - **Navigation**:React Navigation for stack and tab navigators.
 - **Mock Data**:All product data, banners, and user information is mocked locally (due to lack of static APIs).
-Simulated API-like behavior with `Promise` and artificial delays for loading states.
 - **Styling**:Clean, minimal, mobile-friendly UI using StyleSheet and conditional styling based on state.
 - **Development Platform**:
   Built using **Expo** for faster prototyping and ease of testing.